Accompaniment

 “You feel safe when someone is there with you.”

-Anonymous “Friend” (immigrant seeking services)
+Anonymous “Friend” (immigrant seeking services), New Sanctuary Coalition

 Grassroots Leadership

-With their weekly Court Watch program, a team of volunteers and staff accompany Grassroots Leadership members to criminal and civil court.
-Grassroots Leadership provides basic training to volunteers to prepare them to serve as watchdogs.
-Volunteers learn key elements of the immigration process and crimmigration–how the criminal system affects the immigration system, and vice versa.
+That is why Grassroots Leadership believes that solidarity means showing up and walking alongside community members.
+With their weekly Court Watch program, a team of volunteers and staff accompanies Grassroots Leadership members to criminal and civil court.
+Grassroots Leadership provides basic training to volunteers to prepare them to serve as court observers.
+Volunteers learn key elements of the immigration process and crimmigration––how the criminal system affects the immigration system, and vice versa.
 Through Court Watch, Grassroots Leadership seeks to hold judges and attorneys accountable.
 Volunteers monitor individual cases: they document wait times and community members’ interactions with government officials including judges, as well as with individual counsel.
 Grassroots Leadership also recruits volunteers to visit people detained in immigration facilities in the greater Austin area.
 Spanish speaking volunteers visit people who have recently arrived as well as those who have been detained for many months.

 The volunteers are prohibited from taking anything inside the facilities, including pen and paper.
 However, volunteers do the best they can to learn about the individual’s case and to report basic facts to Grassroots Leadership Staff.
-Volunteers connect the detained to the outside world, listen to the experiences of being inside as well as the route that led them there, and, at times, support the detained to seek counsel and create a plan to seek release and freedom.
+Volunteers connect the detained individuals to the outside world, listen to the experiences of being inside as well as the route that led them there, and, at times, support them to seek counsel and create a plan to seek release and freedom.

 Organized Communities Against Deportations (OCAD)

 OCAD coordinates accompaniments at their asambleas.
 Asambleas provide a space for those affected by deportation to discuss the injustices present in the immigration and criminal justice system and organize for change.
 The accompaniments are organized through social media, phone calls, and contact with their volunteer listserv.
-Accompaniers receive training on court observation, including a discussion on the goals of the program and practical tips to consider when entering immigration court.
-The accompaniments strive to build community and bear witness to the injustice within the immigration system.
-As OCAD member and community organizer Antonio Gutierrez explained, “This is meant to get away from the model of service delivery and to really create a sense of support and community.”
+As OCAD Co-Founder and Strategic Coordinator and community organizer Antonio Gutierrez explained, “Accompaniment is meant to get away from the model of service delivery and to really create a sense of support and community.”

 New Sanctuary Coalition (NSC)